csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 ### Prerequisites

-As a prerequisite for using DVC, you must have a Git repository initialized :
+As a prerequisite for using DVC, you must have a Git repository initialized:

 ```bash
 mkdir example-dvc